patevs/old_blog/_posts/2018-01-11-angularjs.md

 <div style="border-bottom:1px solid black">
 <p>
-We’ll only need to install a few libraries to get going.
+Createing web content with <strong>AngularJS</strong> requires the install of a few libraries to get going.
 To run our tests, we’ll need the Karma library and nodejs.
 It’s also a good idea to have git installed, although this is not a strict requirement.
 <br>
 </p>
  <p style="text-align:center"><a href="https://nodejs.org/en/download/">nodejs download</a></p>
+ <p style="text-align:center"><a href="https://git.org/en/download/">git download</a></p>
 </div>
 <br>